 Our many volunteers are the heart of this association.
 Without them we’d not be where we are today.

 Our mission has, over time, expanded as well as professionalised itself.
 We are now pursuing higher goals.
-Currently, we offer at least five football sessions a week in Vienna and Schwechat for persons who have fled their home countries to play football with us.
+Currently, we offer at least five football sessions a week in Vienna for men and women who have fled their home countries to play football with us.
 We also regularly participate in leisurely football tournaments.
 PlayTogetherNow is in the Viennese DSG Football League since September 2016.
 We currently have two teams competing in it, which are closely coached and led by engaged trainers.
 The holistic development of the team and its individual players is paramount.
 This applies both when on the football pitch, but naturally also off it.